Back to All Events

 On the side of Overlook Mountain is an 80-foot-long serpentine stone wall that ends at a boulder with a triangular shape that is suggestive of a snake’s head.
 A few hundred feet away, an almost identical — but crumbling — stone wall ends at a similar boulder, forming a mirror image, the two “snakes” arranged tail to tail.

 Archeologists believe Native Americans built the walls for spiritual purposes.
-They regard the site as sacred land and want it preserved, although it’s located on private property that is currently for sale.
+They regard the site as sacred land and would like for it to be preserved.

 About Fabio Esteban Amador: